eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/transports.rst

 Fast DDS provides mechanisms to configure the Transport Layer Security (TLS) protocol parameters through the ``<tls>`` XML element of its ``<transport_descriptor>``.
+Please, refer to :ref:`transport_tcp_tls` for a detailed explanation of the entire TLS configuration in Fast DDS.
 More information on how to set up secure communication in Fast DDS can be found in the :ref:`security` section.

 .. warning::